-When I found out my brother had decided to do a destination wedding in Switzerland, I was jazzed: a joyous excuse for a trip to Europe!
+When I found out my brother had decided to do a destination wedding, I was jazzed: a joyous excuse for a trip to Europe!
+I wanted to travel to Rome, Italy with my wheelchair.
 One of the great things about Europe is that the continent is compact: once you’re there, it’s easy to sample numerous different cultures with minimal travel.
 The biggest challenge is choosing where to go and ensuring that you have enough time to devote to some of Europe’s treasures.
 For those of us who wheel, reliable and detailed information about a foreign locale can be inconsistent.
 While Europe does have accessibility laws, implementation of the laws doesn’t seem uniform between countries.
 Some do better than others.

 Knowing that Switzerland would give us a taste of modern (and expensive) Europe, my partner Will and I considered options that would provide exposure to ancient history (especially great for his 9-year-old son who was making the trip with us).
 We considered Prague and Istanbul, but based on expense, language, and even travel advisories, eventually chose Rome.